mwasplund/Tracer/README.md

 A c++ class based tracer for simple program logging to std out.

-By default Trace will be enabled for all builds, however any client can override the default behavior to either force tracer to be compiled out when desired.
+By default Trace will be enabled for all builds, however any client can override the default behavior to either allow tracer to be compiled out when desired.
+When disabled the Tracer methods will result in NO-OPs and any will be removed by the compiler.
 #Enable debug builds
 ```c++
 #ifdef DEBUG